RoySegall/gizra.com/app/_posts/2016-10-06-jekyll-starter-kit.md

 {% include setup %}

-I always love [Jekyll](jekyllrb.com), I think it's a great tool! but lately I was hearing a lot about PWA (Progressive Web Apps), you know the kind of web apps that feels like a native apps, with welcome screen, a shortcut on your phone, offline support, and what not.
-I have a bunch of static websites built with Jekyll so I start implement those new and shinny toys, one by one, in my static websites.
+I love [Jekyll](jekyllrb.com).
+I think it's a great tool!
+But lately I have been hearing a lot about PWA (Progressive Web Apps), you know the kind of web app that feels like a native app, with a welcome screen, a shortcut on your phone, offline support, and what not.
+So, I start implementing these new and shiny toys, one by one, on the bunch of static websites I built with Jekyll.

-As a result I was ran into [Google Web Starter Kit](https://github.com/google/web-starter-kit) - "a Boilerplating & Tooling for Multi-Device Development".
-And even do couple of Pull Requests there.
+During this endeavor I ran into [Google Web Starter Kit](https://github.com/google/web-starter-kit) - "a Boilerplating & Tooling for Multi-Device Development" and even did a couple of Pull Requests there.

 {% include thumbnail.html image_path="assets/images/posts/jekyll-starter-kit/google-web-starter-kit-prs.jpg" caption="Google Web Starter Kit PRs" %}

-In the Google Repo I learned a lot about PWA and as I was building those features into my static websites I notice there isn't any material out there about PWA features with Jekyll.
-And I kept hearing the voice of obi one kenobi in my head telling me "This is not the open source way!
-You shouldn't keep this knowledge to myself".
-So here comes the **Jekyll Starter Kit** generator.
+In the Google Repo I learned a lot about PWA and as I was building the features into my static websites I notice there isn't any material out there about PWA features with Jekyll.
+I kept hearing the voice of Obi-Wan Kenobi in my head telling me "This is not the open-source way!
+You shouldn't keep this knowledge to yourself".
+So here it is - the **Jekyll Starter Kit** generator.

 <!-- more -->